techidaily/site-fox-that/source/_posts/1721467756065-why-arent-my-iphone-notifications-showing-try-these-7-troubleshooting-tips.md

  Even if there's no update available yet, you can try checking out the app's social media pages or website.
 Some app developers actively keep users up-to-date on the issues they've identified and are working on, so you'll just need to wait for the next update.
 If not, you can also contact them on the relevant channels to inform them about the issue.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/qbuund2HKOQ?si=NaGHqIrx8hSL7gWV" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## 9\.
 Reset iPhone Settings

  Still not receiving notifications on your iPhone after all the above fixes?
 At this point, you should try resetting your device's settings.
 Doing this will restore your iPhone's notification preferences to factory defaults, hopefully fixing whatever is affecting notification delivery.